 The farm’s avian namesake has a different origin.
-As the story goes, a white peacock was spotted along the fence line one day more than two years ago as Taylor-Tuller was on the phone with her husband.
+As the story goes, a white peacock was spotted along the fence line one day more than three years ago as Taylor-Tuller was on the phone with her husband.
 The couple already had a few peacocks of their own, but this new visitor wasn’t theirs.
 It was completely white, and it never left.

 “And so the lost peacock was found,” Tuller said.
 “That corresponded with (how) I met Rachael.
 We were kind of both lost, and we found each other — that’s how I saw it.”

-The creamery is a family operation, with the couple’s parents (and even their 1-year-old son) lending a hand to milk the goats twice daily, allowing Tuller to make new batches of cheese every three to four days.
+The creamery is a family operation, with the couple’s parents (and even their 2-year-old son) lending a hand to milk the goats twice daily, allowing Tuller to make new batches of cheese every three to four days.

 “We made $41,000 at the farmers markets last year, but we spent $37,000 feeding animals.”